Am I eligible?

-Attendance Allowance is available to anybody 65 and over with physical or mental disabilities and who need help with washing, dressing or eating.
+Attendance Allowance is available to anybody 65 and over with physical or mental disabilities and who needs help with washing, dressing or eating.

-Attendance Allowance isn't means tested so your finances won't be checked to work out if you're entitled.
+Attendance Allowance isn't means-tested so your finances won't be checked to work out if you're entitled.

 To claim, you don't need to be receiving assistance already, you just need to show that you will benefit from it.

-How much is Attendance Allowance per week?
+How much does Attendance Allowance pay?

-How do I apply for Attendance Allowance?
+How do I apply?

-If you are eligible and want to apply, you need to fill in a AA1 Attendance Allowance' application form.
+If you are eligible and want to apply, you need to fill in an ‘AA1 Attendance Allowance' application form.